top of page

 The Badlands Amphitheatre (photo courtesy of their website)

-The Badlands Amphitheatre is one of the largest outdoor venues in Canada, with a capacity of around 2,500 people.
-It hosts performances throughout the year, including the Badlands Passion Play and various music festivals.
 While we haven’t seen a show there ourselves, we’ve visited the amphitheater and could tell how incredible it would be.
 If there's a live show during your visit, it’s definitely worth trying to get a ticket to enjoy a concert under the stars!

 You can check out the upcoming events here.

-East Coulee School Museum
+1. East Coulee School Museum

 The East Coulee School Museum is a great place to learn some local history and see what school was like in the 1930's.
 The museum is located in a former school building, and has plenty of old-school artifacts from the early 20th century, including many that you can touch and feel.

-It’s a fun way to show the kids just how much things have changed; and maybe they will appreciate that school isn’t so bad after all.
+It’s a fun way to show the kids just how much things have changed; and maybe they will appreciate that school isn’t so bad after all!

-The Little Church
+20. The Little Church

-The Little Church in Drumheller is a tiny church, located just around the corner from the Royal Tyrrell Museum on the Dinosaur trail.
 It's still an active church, and is left permanently open for people to go inside and use.
 But it's so tiny!
 It only has enough seats inside for 6 people!

 It’s a fun little photo op or, if you’re lucky, you might catch one of the multiple weddings they host each year.
 Our kids loved it, and Evelyn (of course) took center stage to hold a mini service for us!